Package Leaflet: Information for the User

 Allergic reactions(affecting up to 1 in 10,000 people):

-If you experience allergic reactions, stop taking allopurinol and see your doctor immediately.
-Symptoms may include:
+If you suffer from allergic reactions, stop treatment with allopurinol and go to your doctor immediately.
+The symptoms may include:

 Do not take more tablets unless your doctor tells you to.